DON’T MISS

 People in Germany love to sun their bums - it is part of their history and culture.
 If you hope to get a German passport one day, it is best to learn how to sun your bum ASAP before the date of your naturalisation test rolls around and you’re asked what FKK stands for and why it's so important.

 It stands for Freikorperkultur (free body culture).
-In Germany, FKK is everywhere from the spa to the beach to the local park, and it’s definitely not about being sexy.
-FKK grew out of the mid-19th century Lebensreform movement and is based on similar principles to nudism or naturism, that being naked in the natural environment fosters creativity, as well as physical and psychological balance.
+In Germany, FKK is everywhere, from the spa to the beach to the local park, and it’s definitely not about being sexy.
+FKK was born of the mid-19th century Lebensreform movement and is based on similar principles to nudism or naturism, that being naked in the natural environment fosters creativity, as well as physical and psychological balance.

 man-swimming-fkk-beach-germany.jpg